-Key Moments 4th Democratic Debate
+All The Key Moments From The 4th Democratic Presidential Debate

-It’s debate night again, and 12 democratic candidates are taking the stage tonight.
+It’s debate night again (funny how that happens), and 12 Democratic candidates are taking the stage.
 As the Democratic National Committee (DNC) hosts a record number of candidates for the fourth debate, we expect several hot topics to hit the floor.
 But, there is one keyword everyone will undoubtedly hear over and over again: impeachment.

-Here are the candidates on tonight’s debate stage: former Vice President Joe Biden; Sen. Bernie Sanders; Sen. Elizabeth Warren; Sen. Kamala Harris; Mayor Pete Buttigieg; former Texas Rep. Beto O’Rourke; Sen. Cory Booker; Sen. Amy Klobuchar; former Secretary of Housing and Urban Development Julián Castro; and Andrew Yang; Congresswoman Tulsi Gabbard; billionaire Tom Steyer.
+Here are the candidates on the debate stage on Tuesday, October 15: former Vice President Joe Biden, Sen. Bernie Sanders, Sen. Elizabeth Warren, Sen. Kamala Harris, Mayor Pete Buttigieg, former Texas Rep. Beto O’Rourke, Sen. Cory Booker, Sen. Amy Klobuchar, former Secretary of Housing and Urban Development Julián Castro, Andrew Yang, Rep. Tulsi Gabbard, and billionaire Tom Steyer.

 Advertisement

-We’ve laid out all of the key moments from tonight’s fourth Democratic debate here:
+We’ve laid out all of the key moments from the debate here:

-Warren kicks off the question of Trump’s impeachment inquiry saying that no one is above the law, and that includes the president.
+Asked the first question, about impeachment, Warren responded that no one is above the law, and that includes the president.
 “It’s about the next president and the next president and the next president, and the future of this country.
 Impeachment is the way to go forward,” she proclaimed.
-Sanders mirrored her position, taking it a step further saying that Donald Trump is the most corrupt president in this country, and Biden and Harris quickly reiterated those exact words.
+Sanders mirrored her position, taking it a step further and saying that Donald Trump is the most corrupt president the country has ever had.
+The other candidates also reiterated their support for impeachment.

-When Biden was asked about his son’s role in the Ukraine investigation spearheaded by Trump, addressing a statement from Hunter Biden earlier today, he deflects back to Trump saying that this is the issue we should be focusing on: impeachment.
+Biden addressed his son's much-discussed role in a Ukrainian natural gas company.
+"Look, my son did nothing wrong.
+I did nothing wrong.
+I carried out the policy of the United States government in rooting out corruption in Ukraine," Biden said. "[Trump] knows if I get the nomination, I will beat him like a drum."

+Klobuchar has been going after Warren's plans tonight, calling her healthcare plan a “pipe dream.”
+They went back and forth on Warren’s healthcare proposal and Klobuchar did not back down.
+As the frontrunner, Warren was taking most of the heat on the debate stage.

 Kamala Harris redirects the conversation to reproductive rights.